haskell-suite/haskell-tc/README.md

     fn Nothing = ([],[])
     fn (Just g) = (g [1,2,3], g ['a','b','c'])

+The same goes for using higher ranked types together with polymorphic functions.
+In the following example, '$' has a polymorphic type and 'runST' has a rank-2 type.

+    fn = runST $ do ...

 This is called impredicativity.
 Both HM and Bidirectional are predicative.
+Boxy types are implemented by jhc.

 OutsideIn
 ---------

 The latest and greatest.
 Breaks the pattern of the previous extensions by stricty speaking not being backwards compatible with HM.
+Used by GHC.